danielsteman/web-rs/articles/blog19.md

 Up until now we mostly discussed how Nix can help a developer to setup their machine, but it's capable of more than just that.
 We already discussed development environments, but let's zoom in on that.
 If we were to build and deploy a Python application, what would the setup look like using Nix?

 Let's go over some of the requirements.
-My workflow to build a Python application, such as a FastAPI app, includes at least:
+My workflow to build a Python application, such as a FastAPI app, includes at least the following:

 - Running the app locally
 - Running tests